PX4/PX4-Autopilot/apps/nshlib/README.txt

     Make sure that the polled console is disabled in the OS configuration file, .config.
 That file should have CONFIG_DEV_LOWCONSOLE=n for NSH over serial.

+  Problem:
+    The function 'readline' is undefined.
+  Usual Cause:
+    The following is missing from your appconfig file:

+    CONFIGURED_APPS += system/readline